Tesla's Battery Management System Developments

 5.Enhancing Battery Safety Mechanisms

 5.1.
-Innovative Battery Cell Cap Design for Controlled Release During Thermal Runaway
+Battery Cell Cap with Ejectment Structure for Controlled Gas and Debris Release During Thermal Runaway

 TESLA, INC., 2017